|

 develop into a very attractive and peaceful tourist destination, with small hotels

-Caicos is currently an uninhabited island and nature reserve.
-In the late
+currently an uninhabited island and nature reserve.
+In the late 1800 this was

-1800 this was home to a thriving sisal plantation and some railroad tracks still
+home to a thriving sisal plantation and some railroad tracks still remain.
+It

-remain.
-It is a favourite diving site and its small sandy beaches are excellent
+is a favourite diving site and its small sandy beaches are excellent for finding

-for finding shells and perfect for secluded picnics.
-Look for Osprey nests amid
+shells and perfect for secluded picnics.
+Look for Osprey nests amid the old Haitian

 notable Cays include Parrot Cay now home to an exclusive 5 star resort